 The Capital One Bank Credit Card Interest Rate Multidistrict Litigation matter was created as a result of a June 2010 transfer order issued by the United States Judicial Panel on Multidistrict Litigation ("MDL"), which consolidated for pretrial proceedings in the U.S. District Court for the Northern District of Georgia two pending putative class actions against the bank-Nancy Mancuso, et al. v.
 Capital One Bank (USA), N.A., et al. (E.D.
 Virginia); and Kevin S. Barker, et al. v.
 Capital One Bank (USA), N.A.
 (N.D.
 Georgia).
 A third action, Jennifer L. Kolkowski v.
 Capital One Bank (USA), N.A.
 (C.D.
 California) was subsequently transferred into the MDL.
-On August 2, 2010, the plaintiffs in the MDL filed a Consolidated Amended Complaint.
+In August 2010, the plaintiffs in the MDL filed a Consolidated Amended Complaint.
 The Consolidated Amended Complaint alleges in a putative class action that the bank breached its contractual obligations, and violated the TILA, the California Consumers Legal Remedies Act, the UCL, the California False Advertising Act, the New Jersey Consumer Fraud Act, and the Kansas Consumer Protection Act when it raised interest rates on certain credit card accounts.
 The MDL plaintiffs seek statutory damages, restitution, attorney's fees and an injunction against future rate increases.
 Fact discovery is now closed.
-On August 8, 2011, the bank filed a motion for summary judgment, which remains pending with the court.
-As a result of the settlement in Rubio v.
-Capital One Bank, the California-based UCL and TILA claims in the MDL are extinguished.
+In August 2011, the bank filed a motion for summary judgment, which remains pending with the court.
+In July 2013, the MDL plaintiffs filed a supplemental opposition to the bank's motion for summary judgment.
+As a result of a settlement in another matter, the California-based UCL and TILA claims in the MDL are extinguished.